make-a-demo-tool-in-rust/make-a-demo-tool-in-rust.github.io/source/1-3-jit.html.md

 ---
-title: 1.3 jit.rs - A hand-made function
+title: 1.3 JIT - A hand-made function
 ---

-# 1.3 jit.rs - A hand-made function
+# 1.3 JIT - A hand-made function

 - [Allocating memory](#allocating-memory)
 - [Filling it with instructions](#filling-it-with-instructions)